NaokiTM/dotfiles/README.md

 - my dotfiles are managed using git + stow, and is used for customization of: i3-gaps wm, picom compositor, rofi (as a replacement for dmenu), polybar, fastfetch, feh for the wallpaper, kitty terminal and neovim with lazyvim (occasionally).

 ## To replicate my setup:
-- to replicate, clone dotfiles to your home directory and run the stow command create symlinks in the home directory to point to your new dotfiles folder:
+- to replicate, clone dotfiles to your home directory and run the stow command to create symlinks in the home directory for them to point to the new dotfiles folder:
 ```
 cd dotfiles
 stow */
 ```
 - To undo all stowing (while still in the dotfiles directory) run: ```` stow -D */ ````

+## Installing stuff:
 - Installing all the programs listed below means that there won't be missing dependencies, so should be done to avoid things breaking.

-## Installing stuff:
 - To use images as logos in fastfetch, we need to install kitty since other terminals don't always support images, and also Imagemagick to allow for images to be generated.

+### Polybar
+- A reminder to run ```` chmod +x ~/dotfiles/polybar/.config/polybar/launch.sh ```` for polybar to be able to launch.

 ### pokeget (for fastfetch logo):
 - install cargo, then run ````cargo install pokeget```` to install pokeget.
 Add the lines ```` pokeget random --hide-name | fastfetch --file-raw - || fastfetch ```` and ```` export PATH="$HOME/.cargo/bin:$PATH" ```` to .bashrc, and reload the terminal by running ````source ~/.bashrc ````